How to Respond to Negative Google Reviews: Templates & Best Practices

 Template 6: Misunderstanding or Unfair Review

-Scenario: The review appears to be based on a misunderstanding, contains inaccurate information, or may be intended for a different business.
+Scenario: The review appears to be based on a misunderstanding, contains inaccurate data, or may be intended for a different business.

 Hi [Reviewer Name],